 \subsection{Allen-Cahn equation in two dimensions}

-In this subsection, we solve the Allen-Cahn equation in two dimension (2D).
-In this case, the spatial domain $\Omega=[-1,1]^2$, and $\epsilon=0.02$.

-We choose $M=5$ energy decay blocks in the network EStable-Net, and each block is composed of Conv2d-Tanh-Conv2d-Tanh, where Conv1d is a 2D convolution layer and Tanh is the activation using the tanh function.
-The activation function is not applied in the last layer for better accuracy.
-The number of channels is $1-16-1-16-1$ with kernel size $13$.
-Under this setting, our EStable-Net has $54250$ trainable parameters.
-We use the default (kaiming uniform) initialization for weights and the batch size is $32$.
+In this subsection, we solve the Allen-Cahn equation in Eq.~\eqref{eqn:AC} in two dimensions.
+We choose $M=5$ energy stable blocks in the network EStable-Net, and use two convolutional layers and Tanh activation function for each energy stable block.
+We use the default (kaiming uniform) initialization for weights.
 The optimizer of our model is Adam \cite{kingma2014adam} with initial learning rate $10^{-3}$ and $L^2$ regularization weight decay rate $10^{-7}$.
-The learning rate decays by half every 100 epochs, and restarts for each 800 epochs.
+The learning rate decays by half every 100 epochs, and restarts for each 1000 epochs.